The Buck-Passing Game: Markov chains and spanning trees.

-In the next section we will study the existence of equilibria for \aclp{BPG} when the strategy sets of the players are restricted to more general subsets of the whole simplices of probabilities over out-neighbors.
-We will achieve this by extending the generalized potential function in \eqref{eq:potentialdef}, which requires some powerful tools in Markov chains.
-In particular, we will exploit classical results linking probability and graph theory, which can be traced back to \citet{Kir:AP1847}.
+In \cref{se:gop} we will study the existence of equilibria for \aclp{BPG} when the strategy sets of the players are restricted to general subsets of the whole simplices of probabilities over out-neighbors.
+We will achieve this by extending the generalized potential function in \eqref{eq:potentialdef}, and this requires some powerful tools in Markov chains.
+In particular, we will exploit classical results linking probability and graph theory.

-\subsection{The Markov chain tree theorem revisited}
+\subsection{The Markov chain tree theorem revisited.}

+We begin by discussing the Markov chain tree formula, which characterizes the invariant measure of the chain.
+To the best of our knowledge, this formula was first established by \citet{VenFre:UMN1970} for the case where $p_{ij}>0$ for all $j\neq i$.
+It was later extended to ergodic Markov chains by \citet{LeiRiv:IEEETIT1986}, and beyond by \citet{AnaTso:SPL1989}.
+See also \citet{AldFil:mono2002}, where the authors define such formula ``the most often rediscovered result in probability theory.''
+For the reader's convenience we provide a short proof that relies on the analysis of spanning unicycles and unveils the connection between the formula and the \acl{BPG}.
+This proof will yield \cref{co:expected-cycle-length}, which provides an alternative expression and a useful bound for the potential.
+We start by defining the objects needed to state the theorem, making use of the same vocabulary introduced in the description of the \acl{BPG}.